Posted by Drew Melendy on Jan 14, 2020 12:37:05 PM

 Coupons are a powerful driver for consumer behavior.
 By cutting prices, they convince customers to make purchases they might not have made otherwise.
 Better yet, they can keep your customers coming back for more.

-The most effective way to use coupons is to deliver them through email automation.
+The most effective way to deliver discounts is through email automation.
 Automation makes it possible to send highly personalized coupons and product recommendations based on past shopping behaviors right to their inbox.
-They’re also exceptionally good at luring shoppers into repeat purchases.
+They’re also exceptionally good at luring online shoppers into repeat purchases.

 6. Offer Buy Now, Pay Later options